Film awards in the Philippines: 1975-1990

 From 1952 to 1976, the FAMAS was the sole award-giving body for film in the Philippines.

 On May 1, 1976, a group of nine film critics and writers formed the Manunuri ng Pelikulang Pilipino (English: Filipino Film Critics), an organization aiming at giving recognition to Filipino film achievements through the eyes of a film critic.
 The MPP formed the Gawad Urian Awards, the first award-giving body to contest the long-reigning FAMAS Awards.
 The Gawad Urian gave a Philippine equivalent to the New York Film Critics Circle Awards.
 This organization was also created after the first tie in lead categories was recorded in 21st FAMAS Awards in 1973.
 It was in the Best Actress category, in which both Boots Anson-Roa and Vilma Santos won.

 In 1977, the Metropolitan Film Festival was changed to its current name, Metro Manila Film Festival.

 During the commercialist era of movies in the 1980s, more award-giving bodies have sprung up to honor film achievements.
 In 1981, President Ferdinand Marcos passed Executive Order 640-A, which established the Film Academy of the Philippines, the Philippines' official counterpart of the United States' Academy of Motion Picture Arts and Sciences.
 The FAP handed out the first Luna Awards (then called the FAP Award until 2005) in 1983 to honor film achievements in 1982.

-In addition, the Catholic Church also established the Catholic Mass Media Awards.
+In addition, the Catholic Church also established the Catholic Mass Media Awards (CMMA).
 In 1985, the Philippine Movie Press Club initiated the Star Awards for Movies and Television, which is currently the Philippines' Golden Globes' counterpart.

 Under the auspices of First Lady Imelda Marcos, the first Filipino international film festival was held in 1982: the Manila International Film Festival.
 This prestigious festival opened at the Manila Film Center.